 A Ministry Mindset Shapes the Relationships

-In addition to being a trained hospice volunteer and Stephen Minister, from 2016-2017 I was a ministry intern at a Baptist church where I preached and delivered the sacraments.
+I am a former hospice volunteer and Stephen Minister.
+From 2016-2017 I was a ministry intern at a Baptist church where I preached and delivered the sacraments.
 I explored many spiritual paths before becoming exclusively Christian, and so my Christian faith is infused with many Christian and non-Christian traditions.
 For all of the education, all of the religious studies, all the ministry internships and seminary classes, I learned that love is love is love.